 #3.
 10013, New York City

-Few areas can compete with the appeal of this ZIP code, which includes parts of TriBeCa, SoHo and Hudson Square.
+Few areas can compete with the appeal of this ZIP code, which includes parts of TriBeCa, SoHo and Hudson Square and features some of the most exclusive condos and co-ops in the city.
 It then comes as no surprise that properties in the area sold for 12% more in 2016 compared to the previous year, with the median price now up to $3,808,765 — bumping it up one position and securing a top 3 spot among the most expensive ZIP codes in the country.

 #2.
 94027, Atherton